sous-chefs/zabbix-agent/README.md

 your hosts search yourdomain.com.

 #### Source install
 If you do not specify source\_url attributes for agent it will be set to download the specified branch and version from the official Zabbix source repository.
-If you want to upgrade later, you need to either nil out the source\_url attributes or set them to the url you wish to download from.
+If you want to upgrade later, you need to either nil out the source\_url attributes or set them to the URL you wish to download from.

     node['zabbix']['agent']['version']
     node['zabbix']['agent']['configure_options']